GenericMappingTools/gmt/doc_classic/rst/source/supplements/potential/gravfft.rst

 If the grid does not have meter as the horizontal unit, append **+u**\ *unit* to the input file name to convert from the specified unit to meter.
-If your grid is geographic, convert distances to meters by supplying **-fg** instead.
+If your grid is geographic, convert distances to meters by supplying |SYN_OPT-f| instead.

 Considerations
 --------------

 netCDF COARDS grids will automatically be recognized as geographic.
-For other grids geographical grids were you want to convert degrees into meters, select **-fg**.
+For other grids geographical grids were you want to convert degrees into meters, select |SYN_OPT-f|.
 If the data are close to either pole, you should consider projecting the grid file onto a rectangular coordinate system using :doc:`grdproject </grdproject>`.